The runscatter

 NA

-Numeric vector of length 2, specifying the start and end indices of the sequence to be plotted.
+Numeric vector of length 2, specifying the start and end indices of the analysis order to be plotted.

 NA